A Comprehensive Approach

 Key points of our system:

 - Our databases have real-time redundancy that runs continuously, and we take full nightly backups of our entire database.
-The nightly backups are stored away from our colocation facility in a separate physical location.

 The policies, procedures and staff at bepress are every bit as important as our hardware and software: